 Editor – Roshan Muhammed Salih

-Roshan has been a journalist for 17 years.
+Roshan has been a journalist for 19 years.
 After a brief stint in teaching he started his career in local newspapers in the UK before moving into TV journalism with London Weekend Television.
 He then went to work at Al Jazeera’s new English website in Qatar.
 Upon his return to the UK a few years later he became head of news at Islam Channel between 2005-2007.
 He then moved onto Press TV where he was head of news in London for five years.
-He is now a documentary maker.
+He is now a documentary maker and continues to work at Press TV.

 During his career he has reported from over 25 countries.
 Highlights include the Iraq war and occupation, the Pakistan earthquake in 2006, the Lebanon/Israel war, the Iran nuclear crisis, the Egyptian revolution, the Libyan revolution, the World Cup, the Olympics and much, much more.

-On a personal level, Roshan is 42 years old and of mixed Sri Lankan/British heritage.
+On a personal level, Roshan is 44 years old and of mixed Sri Lankan/Welsh heritage.
 He likes travel, reading and sport, and speaks fluent French and good Arabic.

 Deputy Editor – Dilly Hussain